CNuge/SalmonEuAdmix/README.md

 1. The program reads a ped and map file.
     - These data files are standard Plink file formats for storing SNP genotype information.
 More information on them can be found [on the Plink website](https://www.cog-genomics.org/plink/1.9/formats#ped).
 	- Your input is permitted to include more SNPs than those required by the model.
-If there are more SNPs than the panel, the program subsets just the required SNPs and ignores the others.
+If there are more SNPs than the selected panel (513-SNP or 301-SNP), the program subsets just the required SNPs and ignores the others.
 2. The program encodes the SNPs for the machine learning model in dosage format.
 	- i.e. `AA AT TT` -> `0 1 2`
 	- To do this, it uses a stored data structure to ensure the major and minor allele encoding are consistent with the data that were used in training.
-3. A Deep neural network trained to predict European Admixture percentage (it has been shown to be about 99% accurate relative to running a complete from scratch) is loaded and used to make predictions.
+3. A Deep neural network trained to predict European Admixture percentage is loaded and used to make predictions.
+(The models have been shown to be about 99% accurate relative to running a complete amdixture run with the same SNPs for ~7000 baseline individuals, you get to skip that part!)
 5. The predictions are output to a tab separated file that is ready for excel/R/human inspection.